shkolnick-kun/bugurtos/GettingStartedEN.md

 SYNC_SET_OWNER( &some_cond, &some_proc ); /*This macro assigns an owner*/
 SYNC_CLEAR_OWNER( &some_cond );           /*This macro clears an owner*/
 ```
-Conditionals may have an owber process, in such case onle an owner can broadcast and signal conditionals.
+Conditionals may have an owner process, in such case only an owner can broadcast and signal conditionals.

 #####Signals.
 Signals in BuguRTOS **generic** lib **ARE NOT** POSIX signals.
 They used for event notification and based on